 - Being female

-The neuroscience & risk of concussion may vary from person to person, yet the approach to identifying a concussion is relatively stable.
-Generally, dysfunction is measured on two variables: structural malformity & functional imbalance.
+The neuroscience and risk of concussion may vary from person to person, yet the approach to identifying a concussion is relatively stable.
+Generally, dysfunction is measured on two variables: structural malformity and functional imbalance.
 The former involving physical changes in brain structures (neurons, tissue, vessels) and the latter describing physiological changes (circulation, brain waves, brain chemicals).
-Depending on the structural & functional systems affected, the severity of PCS symptoms may also vary:
+Depending on the structural and functional systems affected, the severity of PCS symptoms may also vary: